 If you are having issues uploading photos, there can be a number of factors, but the most common issue is Not enough memory allocated to PHP to process large photo files or post max size or upload max size are too low.

-To increase the PHP memory, you will need to edit your sy-config.php file.
-In your Sytist admin, click on Settings in the main menu, then under the left menu click edit config file.
+To try to increase the PHP memory, you will need to edit your sy-config.php file.
+In your Sytist admin, click on Settings in the main menu, then underneath the left menu click edit config file.

 But there may be hard limits set by your hosting that won't allow you to go over a certain amount and if that is the case, you may want to contact your hosting company and see if they can increase these PHP values for you in the php.ini file .